 About the Recalculation Service

-The Recalculation Service can administratively recalculate child support payments if there is an existing court order that meets the eligibility criteria.
-Either the recipient or payor can apply by submitting an application form with a copy of their court order.
-The service is unable to change arrears that may be owing, adjust support payments retroactively or recalculate extraordinary (section 7) expenses.
-There is no cost and the parties are not required to go through the court process.
+The Recalculation Service can administratively recalculate child support payments if there is a court order or agreement that meets the eligibility criteria.
+Either the recipient or payor can apply by submitting an application form and a copy of their court order or agreement.
+The service is unable to change arrears that may be owing, adjust support payments retroactively or recalculate extraordinary section 7 (extraordinary expenses).
+There is no cost for a recalculation and the parties are not required to go through the court process.
 Child support amounts may increase, decrease or there may be no change depending on the income of the payor.

 You can apply for a recalculation after a period of six months following the most current court order, agreement or recalculation decision.
-If an agreement or court order that deals with child support has never been issued, you must obtain a court order.
-More information on how to obtain a court order is included below under referrals.
+If an agreement or court order that deals with child support has never been issued, you must obtain an agreement or court order.
+More information on how to obtain an agreement or court order is included below under referrals.

-If you do not have an existing court order or if your court order is not eligible for recalculation, you may contact a private lawyer or the Family Law Information Centre to obtain information regarding your options.
+If you do not have an existing agreement or court order, or are not eligible for a recalculation, you may contact a private lawyer or the Family Law Information Centre to obtain information regarding your options.
 You can contact the Family Law Information Centre at email@example.com or by telephone at (306) 787-5837 or toll free 1-888-218-2822.

 Information Regarding the Other Party

-The Recalculation Service will request that the payor provide income information from all sources, as well as a completed income tax return/notice of assessment for the most recent tax year and a financial statement.
-The amount of child support will be recalculated by applying current income to the Federal Child Support Guidelines.
+The Recalculation Service will request that the payor provide a financial statement, current year income from all sources, as well as income tax information for the most recent tax year.
+The amount of child support will be recalculated by applying annual income to the federal Child Support Guidelines.

 If the payor does not remit income information, the service may either request information from a third party, like an employer, or complete a recalculation by deeming income.
-Deemed income is determined by applying the payor's income from the original court order and calculating an additional 10-30 percent based on how much time has elapsed since the order was granted.
+Deemed income is determined by applying the payor's income from the agreement or court order and calculating an additional 10-30 percent based on how much time has elapsed since the agreement or order was granted.
 In some cases, the service may apply to court to deem income.

-A recalculation decision specifies the new recalculated child support amount and commencement date.
-A copy will be provided to both parties and filed with the court where the original court order was registered.
-If the parties notify the service they have a case with the Maintenance Enforcement Office, a copy of the decision will be sent to that office as well.
+A recalculation decision specifies the recalculated child support amount and commencement date.
+The decision is provided to both parties and filed with the court.
+If the parties notify the service they have a case with the Maintenance Enforcement Office, a copy of the decision is sent to that office.

 Parties have 30 days to apply to court to vary or suspend the recalculation decision.

-The application form is available in the Apply section of this webpage.
-You may also contact the Child Support Recalculation Service to request an application form; it can be mailed or faxed to you.
+The application form is available in the Apply section.
+You may also contact the Child Support Recalculation Service to request an application form; it can be emailed, mailed or faxed to you.
 If you have any questions, please call (306) 787-5042 or toll free in Saskatchewan 1-833-825-1445.

-Recalculations can be completed on an annual basis.
-Parties can not apply sooner than 12 months following the most recent court order or recalculation decision.
+Recalculations can be completed six months from the date of the most recent agreement, court order or recalculation decision.
 A party can reapply by completing a new application form.